susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

  1. Today I started with the review of Lesson 1: The analytical problem (1.1-1.2)
  2. Today I continued with the Machine Learning Engineer with Microsoft Azure course
  3. My quote of the day: Small Steps Every Day
+ 4. Today I got my boarding pass to Mars yeiii you can get it in the following https://mars.nasa.gov/participate/send-your-name/future/certificate/123128199582
+Outside of that I'm very excited about NASA's Mars Perseverance rover makes its final descent to the Red Planet.
+If you missed it you can see it here https://www.youtube.com/watch?v=9OCxouQGnns&feature=emb_logo #CountdownToMars

 My progress log link on github